Official TypeScript SDK for the Social Fetch API: Build Faster

 throw error;

-The SDK preserves API semantics.
-Some lookups can succeed at the transport level and still tell you the thing was not_found, private, or otherwise unavailable in data.lookupStatus.
+The TypeScript SDK preserves our core API semantics.
+Some lookups can succeed perfectly at the transport level, but the domain data tells you the profile was not_found, private, or otherwise unavailable.
+This is surfaced in data.lookupStatus.

-For example, a profile lookup can return a successful response where your next branch is still about lookupStatus.
-Treat that as domain data, not an SDK exception.
+For example, an Instagram profile lookup can return a successful API response where your next logic branch handles the lookupStatus.
+Treat that as valid domain data, not an SDK exception.

-Start with the TypeScript SDK guide for installation, Result, and unwrap().
-Keep the SDK reference open when you need the exact method inventory, and use the API reference when you want the route-level schema behind a method.
+Start with the TypeScript SDK Guide for installation instructions, Result documentation, and unwrap() details.
+Keep the SDK Reference open when you need the exact method inventory, and lean on the API Reference when you want to understand the exact route-level schema behind any given method.

-If you are wiring Social Fetch for the first time, use Quickstart for auth and the first request, Errors for retry and outcome semantics, and Pricing when you estimate volume.
+If you are wiring up Social Fetch for the very first time, check out the Quickstart for authentication basics, the Errors guide for retry semantics, and Pricing to estimate your monthly volume.